-The Project site includes 4.74 acres of Bromus grassland, 4.17 acres of quailbush scrub, 3.29 acres of coyote brush scrub, and 4.06 acres of upland mustards that likely provide limited low-quality foraging habitat for raptors.
-The raptor foraging habitat at the Project site is separated from Bishop Ranch and Lake Los Carneros foraging habitat by U.S. 101 and UPRR train tracks.
-Two important factors influencing habitat quality for foraging are prey density, as well as habitat features affecting prey accessibility, such as suitable perches (Dunk 1995).
+The Project site includes 4.74 acres of Bromus grassland, 4.17 acres of quailbush scrub, 3.29 acres of coyote brush scrub, and 4.06 acres of upland mustards that likely provide moderate value foraging habitat for raptors, including white-tailed kit.
+The raptor foraging habitat at the Project site is separated from Bishop Ranch and Lake Los Carneros foraging habitat by U.S. 101 and UPRR tracks.
+Two important factors influencing habitat quality (i.e., value) for foraging are prey density, as well as habitat features affecting prey accessibility, such as suitable perches (Dunk 1995).
 A number of prey species including Botta's pocket gophers, California ground squirrels, brush rabbits, various passerines, and western fence lizards, as well as several rodent burrows were observed during the biological surveys of the site in 2010, 2013, 2014, 2015 and 2021.
-Based on previous environmental analysis, the site has prey availability and foraging value (City of Goleta, 2011).
+Based on previous environmental analysis, the site has moderate prey availability and foraging value and low-quality nesting habitat (City of Goleta, 2011).
 The Project site does not contain notable perching habitat for foraging raptors.
 There are a few medium-sized trees, fences, and tall posts adjacent to the Project site, as well as tall eucalyptus trees to the north, which could serve as perches for foraging raptors.
 However, these potential perches are generally close to existing development or the traffic and noise of U.S. 101.